kishore-144/kishoreb/README.md

-## Warning: Enter at your own risk 🛑
+## ⚠️ Warning: Hardcore rookie code ahead
-## Built during my “I just discovered web development” phase
+## Built when I was a web dev apprentice with zero dev brain 🤣
-## Functionality may cause nostalgia, mild confusion, or random laughter
+## Might break, might confuse, might make you forget your dev skills
-## Still keeping it alive here for portfolio bragging rights 😎
+## Still flexing it here for portfolio street cred and to host it 💀